content of test_module.py import os.path def getssh(): # pseudo application code return os.path.join(os.path.expanduser("~admin"), '.ssh') def test_mytest(monkeypatch): def mockreturn(path): return '/abc' monkeypatch.setattr(os.path, 'expanduser', mockreturn) x = getssh() assert x == '/abc/.ssh'

 object keeping a record of setattr/item/env/syspath changes.

-set attribute name on obj to value, by default raise AttributeEror if the attribute did not exist.
+set attribute value on target, memorizing the old value.
+By default raise AttributeError if the attribute did not exist.

-delete attribute name from obj, by default raise AttributeError it the attribute did not previously exist.
+delete attribute name from target, by default raise AttributeError it the attribute did not previously exist.

 set dictionary entry name to value.

 delete name from dict, raise KeyError if it doesn’t exist.

 set environment variable name to value. if prepend is a character, read the current environment variable value and prepend the value adjoined with the prepend character.

 delete name from environment, raise KeyError it not exists.

 prepend path to sys.path list of import locations.

 change the current working directory to the specified path path can be a string or a py.path.local object